danintel/sawtooth-faq/consensus.rst

 What are the minimum number of nodes needed for PoET?
 -----------------------------------------------------

-PoET needs at least 3 nodes, but works best with at least 4 or 5 nodes.
+PoET needs at least 3 nodes, but works best with at least 5 nodes.
 This is to avoid Z Test failures (a node winning too frequently).
 In production, to keep a blockchain safe, more nodes are always better, regardless of the consensus.
 10 nodes are good for internal testing.
 For production, have 2 nodes per identity.

 Can PoET be configured for small networks?
 ------------------------------------
 Yes, for development purposes.
 For production purposes, consider using another consensus algorithm.
-For example, Raft or PBFT handles a small number of nodes nicely.
+We recommend PBFT for small networks.
+Raft is less interesting being CFT and not BFT, and having overall less testing.

 For PoET in a small blockchain network, disable defense-in-depth tests for small test networks (say, < ~12 nodes) with: